 Instructions

-- In a stand mixer bowl, dissolve gelatin in 1/4 cup water.
+- In the bowl of a stand mixer dissolve gelatin in 1/4 cup water.
 Set aside.

-- Stir remaining 1/4 cup water, honey, and salt together in a small saucepan.
-Place saucepan over medium heat.
-Stirring frequently, heat mixture to 245F.
-Remove from heat.
+- Stir remaining 1/4 cup water, granulated sugar, honey, and salt together in a medium saucepan over medium heat.
+Heat mixture to 240F, stirring occasionally.

-- Very slowly, pour water-honey mixture over water-gelatin mixture.
-Attach a whip attachment to mixer, and beat on high speed 4-5 minutes, or until mixture is thick and creamy.
-(While mixture is beating, lightly dust a 9x13 pan with powdered xylitol) Add vanilla to marshmallow mixture and beat an additional 30 seconds.
+- Very slowly, pour sugar mixture over water-gelatin mixture.
+Attach a whip attachment to mixer, and beat on high speed 8-10 minutes, or until mixture is thick and creamy.
+The marshmallows are whipped enough when mixture forms a ribbon in bowl when pulled up with whip attachment.
+Add vanilla to marshmallow mixture and beat an additional 30 seconds.

 Notes

 True story: My 3-year old sister calls these marshmallows, “mush-mellows.”
-And my 14-year old brother accidentally called them “mushrooms.”
+And my younger brother accidentally called them “mushrooms.”
 I just about died laughing.

 Annie @ Natural Sweet Recipes says